Global Health Pediatric Residency Program

 Pediatric residents graduate from the residency program at The Children’s Hospital of Philadelphia with a broad understanding and knowledge of important topics in Global Pediatric Healthcare.

-- The Global Health Program seeks out and encourages additional educational activities that enrich the educational aspects of the Global Health Program such as Grand Rounds speakers, the Global Health Symposium and other educational events.
+- The Global Health Center seeks out and encourages additional educational activities that enrich the educational aspects of the Global Health Program such as Grand Rounds speakers, the Global Health Symposium and other educational events.

 - Residents have opportunities to participate in valuable global health care experience by completing a Global Health Elective in a partner country.